-• Real-Time Dispatch (RTD) - uses a SCED optimisation to produce MW dispatch advice based on real-time system conditions and forecasts for an hour from close to real-time (10 minutes).
+- Real-Time Commitment (RTC) uses a SCUC optimisation to produce unit commitment advice from close to real-time (from 30 minutes) to four hours ahead (producing a schedule which covers 3.5 hours). - Real-Time Dispatch (RTD) uses a SCED optimisation to produce MW dispatch advice based on real-time system conditions and forecasts for an hour from close to real-time (10 minutes).